Jasonnavarro86/The_Mongo_Sentinel/README.md

 # The_Mongo_Sentinel
 ## News Scraper with Mongo DB and Cheerios

+### Objective
++ Use cherrios npm package to scrape news articles over the web.

-+ Succesfully used mongoDB to store articles scraped from THE NY TIMES and store notes that users input on each article.
++ Succesfully used mongoDB to store articles scraped from THE NY TIMES.

++ Store notes for each individule article that users input and display them on a modal.